Actindo-AG/Documentation/PIM/UserInterface/03g_VariantSets.md

 - *Formula for SKU*
     Click the field to edit the formula for the SKU of the variant articles.
 By default, the formula **{master}-{L}** is predefined.
 The following placeholders are available:
+    - **{master}**
-    - **{master}**: SKU number of the master entity
+        SKU number of the master entity
+    - **{L}**
-    - **{L}**: consecutive number
+        consecutive number

-    - In addition to these default placeholders, you can include the value of the defining attributes of the variant set into the SKU formula.
+    > [Info] In addition to these default placeholders, you can include the value of the defining attributes of the variant set into the SKU formula.
 The corresponding placeholders are displayed in the *Possible placeholders* section when you have added a defining attribute.

 **Defining attributes**